Off season Mallorca will steal your heart. Discover unique things to do in Mallorca and decide which of the best places to stay in Mallorca is a fit.

 Mallorcans could defend and broadcast warnings using smoke or fire from coastal towers.
 These were strategically placed using sophisticated calculations designed by mathematician Joan Baptista Binimelis in the 16th century.

-Tip: Arrange a Boat Tour.
-Boat trips can be booked from various parts of the island, including beach resorts.
-Enjoy an exciting day at sea in a stylish sports boat or catamaran, past private, picturesque bays in which you can swim and snorkel in shallow waters off white sandy beaches.
+Tip: Arrange a Boat Tour – Boat trips can be booked from various parts of the island, including beach resorts.
+Enjoy an exciting day at sea in a stylish sports boat or catamaran, past private, picturesque bays where you can swim and snorkel in shallow waters off white sandy beaches.
 Most include Mediterranean lunch with local wines and beer.
-Click here for more info and pricing.

 Individual landholders also built towers which are now mimicked as elements in modern architecture.